 - Hovenweep has a very nice 31-site campground with breathtaking views.

 - Primitive car camping is permitted on many BLM roads in the Canyons of the Ancients.

-- McPhee Recreation Area has a campground.
+- McPhee Recreation Area is within the San Juan National Forest and has a campground.

 - McPhee Reservoir to the north near Dolores has boating and fishing.
 It’s the second largest lake in Colorado behind Blue Mesa Reservoir.